Financial-Times/n-search-query-parser/README.md

 ### `build(tokens)`

-Accepts an array of tokens and returns an object.
+Accepts an array of tokens and returns an expression tree object (see "grammar" below).

 ```js
 parser.build(tokens);